-Thinking about future fertility and considering egg freezing
+Thinking about future fertility and considering elective egg freezing

 Emily is an intelligent and driven woman with a thriving career.
 She always knew that she wanted to be a mother, but she wanted to do it when it was right for her.
 “I’ve always wanted to have children, but I wanted to do it on my time and on my terms.
-That’s why I decided to freeze my eggs when I was 35,” she says.
+That’s why I decided to pursue elective egg freezing when I was 35,” she says.

 She had been thinking about fertility preservation for a while when her sister told her about Austin egg freezing specialist, Kaylen Silverberg MD.
 Emily chuckles, “It’s funny because I kept driving by the Texas Fertility Center billboard on Mopac, and I finally ended up scheduling an appointment.”